-Unless otherwise provided in this Ordinance, contract awarding authorities shall apply a 2% bid discount to any bid from an SBA-LBE.
-Contract awarding authorities shall apply these discounts to each stage of the selection process, including qualifications, proposals and interviews. - (F) Joint Ventures For Professional Services and Architecture/Engineering.
-Unless otherwise provided in this Ordinance, contract awarding authorities shall extend the following bid/rating discount to all bids, proposals and contracts from Small and Micro-LBEs on professional services and architecture/engineering contracts: (1) five percent to a joint venture with LBE participation that equals or exceeds 35 percent but is under 40 percent; (2) seven and one-half percent to a joint venture with LBE participation that equals or exceeds 40 percent; (3) ten percent to a LBE or a joint venture among LBEs.
-Contract awarding authorities shall apply the bid/rating discount to each stage of the selection process, including qualifications, proposals and interviews.
+25 otherwise provided in this Ordinance, contract awarding authorities shall extend the following

+1 bid/rating discount to all bids, proposals and contracts from Small and Micro-LBEs on 2 professional services and architecture/engineering prime contracts: (1) five percent to a joint 3 venture with Small and/or Micro-LBE prime contractor participation that equals or exceeds 35 4 percent but is under 40 percent; (2) seven and one-half percent to a joint venture with Small 5 and/or Micro-LBE prime contractor participation that equals or exceeds 40 percent; (3) ten 6 percent to a Small and/or Micro-LBE prime contractor or a joint venture among Small and/or 7 Micro-LBEs-prime contractors.
+Contract awarding authorities shall apply the bid/rating 8 discount to each stage of the selection process, including qualifications, proposals and 9 interviews.

-The contract awarding authority shall apply the joint venture bid/ratings discount only to professional services and architecture/engineering contracts and only to a joint venture (1) that meets the requirements contained in this Ordinance, and (2) when the LBE is an active partner in the joint venture, performs work, manages the job and takes financial risks in proportion to the required level of participation stated in the bid documents, is responsible for a clearly defined portion of the work to be performed, and shares proportionately in the ownership, control, management responsibilities, risks, and profits of the joint venture.
-The portion of the LBE joint venture's work shall be set forth in detail separately from the work to be performed by the non-LBE joint venture partner.
-The LBE joint venture's portion of the contract must be assigned a commercially reasonable dollar value.
+10 The contract awarding authority shall apply the joint venture bid/ratings discount only to 11 professional services and architecture/engineering contracts and only to a joint venture (1) 12 that meets the requirements contained in this Ordinance, and (2) when the LBE is an active 13 partner in the joint venture, performs work, manages the job and takes financial risks in 14 proportion to the required level of participation stated in the bid documents, is responsible for 15 a clearly defined portion of the work to be performed, and shares proportionately in the 16 ownership, control, management responsibilities, risks, and profits of the joint venture.
+The 17 portion of the LBE joint venture's work shall be set forth in detail separately from the work to 18 be performed by the non-LBE joint venture partner.
+The LBE joint venture's portion of the 19 contract must be assigned a commercially reasonable dollar value.

-- (G) Affidavit.
-Each bidder, proposer and contractor shall be required to sign an affidavit declaring under penalty of perjury its intention to comply fully with the provisions of this Ordinance and attesting to the truth and accuracy of all information provided regarding such compliance. - (H) Additional Requirements and Required Contract Terms.
+(G) Affidavit.
+Each bidder, proposer and contractor shall be required to sign an affidavit declaring under penalty of perjury its intention to comply fully with the provisions of this Ordinance and attesting to the truth and accuracy of all information provided regarding such compliance.

+(H) Additional Requirements and Required Contract Terms.
 Contract awarding authorities shall include in all contracts with their contractors, and all contractors shall include in their contracts with subcontractors the following requirements, in addition to other requirements set forth in the Municipal Code.
 For the purposes of this Section, "contractor" includes all subcontractors.

-(1) Each contract shall incorporate this Ordinance by reference, shall require contractors to comply with its provisions in awarding and administering such contracts, and shall provide that the willful failure of any bidder or contractor to comply with the requirements of this Ordinance or rules and regulations implementing this Ordinance shall be deemed a material breach of contract.
+4 (1) Each contract shall incorporate this Ordinance by reference, shall require 5 contractors to comply with its provisions in awarding and administering such contracts, and 6 shall provide that the willful failure of any bidder or contractor to comply with the requirements 7 of this Ordinance or rules and regulations implementing this Ordinance shall be deemed a 8 material breach of contract.